 Overuse of the Achilles tendon can occur with activities such as:

-Factors that may increase your risk of getting Achilles tendinopathy include:
+Achilles tendonopathy is more common in older adults due to the aging process.
+Factors that may increase your risk of getting Achilles tendonopathy include:

 You will be asked about your symptoms and exercise habits.
 A physical exam will be done.
 A diagnosis will be made based on the exam and history.

 Images of the bones and tendons may be taken.
 This can be done with:

 Tendinopathy and the associated pain may take months to resolve.
 It can be frustrating, but it is important to follow through with the advised treatment.

 The tendon will need time to heal.
 Treatment may include: